The Solar Gravitational Lens

 The Hard Parts

-The biggest challenge is station-keeping.
-Each metre of lateral drift blurs the reconstructed image — because every shift changes which part of the ring you sample.
+Station-keeping is the hardest physical problem.
+Each metre of lateral drift blurs the reconstructed image, because every shift changes which part of the ring you sample.
 Holding that precision for years, 550 AU from home, is the real test.
 Ion thrusters are ideal: low thrust, high efficiency, flight-proven.

 SGL imaging is computational astronomy.
-You sample the ring over time, then solve an inverse problem to recover the map—physics as the instrument, computation as the camera.
-The physics is known.
-The hard part is building a system that can trust its own reconstruction[4] [5].
+You sample the ring over time, then solve an inverse problem to recover the map.
+The deconvolution algorithms are established.
+The hardest computational problem is building a system that can solve its own reconstruction[4] [5].

 The Mission